tramduong/Data-Science-Portfolio/README.md

 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of iPython Notebooks, and R markdown files.

-For a more visually pleasant experience for browsing the portfolio, check out [tramduong](tramduong.github.io)
+For a more visually pleasant experience for browsing the portfolio, check out [Tram Duong's portfolio](tramduong.github.io)

 ## Contents